fjolnir/Tranquil/Docs/Tranquil Spec.md

 \ Regular expressions
-regexp = /[.]*/  \ Regular expressions are delimited by forward slashes "foobar" matches? /[foo...]/
+regexp = /[.]*/  \ Regular expressions are delimited by forward slashes /[foo...]/ matches: "foobar"

 \ String interpolation
-a = "variable"
+a = "expression"
-b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded variable."
+b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded expression."
 ```

 ## Blocks